What is Shockwave Acoustic Therapy?

 Stimulates New Blood Vessel Formation

-Nutrient blood flow is necessary to start and maintain the repair processes of damaged tissue structure.
-The application of acoustic waves creates capillary microruptures in and stimulates the expression of growth factors such as eNOS, VEGF, PCNS and BMP.
-As a result of these processes arterioles are remodeled, stimulated to grow and new ones are formed.
+Nutrient blood flow is necessary to start and maintain the repair processes of damaged tissue.
+The application of acoustic waves creates capillary microruptures and stimulates the expression of growth factors such as eNOS, VEGF, PCNS and BMP.
+As a result, arterioles are remodeled, stimulated to grow and new ones are formed.
 The new blood vessels improve blood supply and oxygenation of the treated area and support faster healing and improved function.

 Reverses Chronic Inflammation

 Chronic inflammation occurs when the normal inflammatory response to trauma is prolonged.
 It can damage healthy tissue and results in chronic pain.
 Mast cells are one of the key components of the inflammatory process and their activity is increased by using acoustic waves.
 Mast cell activation is followed by the production of chemokines and cytokines.
 These compounds first enhance the inflammatory process and in the next step help restore normal healing and the regenerative process.